Police arrest N.C. man for 1986 murder of 15-year-old Kingston girl

-KINGSTON, Mass.
-(WHDH) – Police have arrested a North Carolina man in connection with the 1986 murder of 15-year-old Tracy Gilpin, of Kingston.
+KINGSTON, MA (WHDH) - Police have arrested a North Carolina man in connection with the 1986 murder of a Kingston teen.

 Massachusetts State Police arrested Michael Hand, 61, of Troutman, N.C., at his home Friday with the the assistance of the Troutman Police Department.